dtcenter/METcalcpy/docs/Users_Guide/vertical_interpolation.rst

 Description
 ~~~~~~~~~~~

-The vertical interpolation module is used to perform pressure to height conversion in TC-RMW
+This module is used to perform pressure to height conversion in TC-RMW
 data (netCDF or grb2) by vertically interpolating fields
 between grids with pressure vertical coordinates.
 The pressure to height conversion is
 implemented with linear interpolation.